-Comparable distributable cash flow and comparable distributable cash flow per share
+Comparable distributable cash flow

-We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to common shareholders before capital allocation.
-Comparable distributable cash flow is defined as comparable funds generated from operations less preferred share dividends, distributions to non-controlling interests and maintenance capital expenditures.
+We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to our common shareholder before capital allocation.
+Comparable distributable cash flow is defined as comparable funds generated from operations, distributions to non-controlling interests and maintenance capital expenditures.
 Maintenance capital expenditures are expenditures incurred to maintain our operating capacity, asset integrity and reliability, and include amounts attributable to our proportionate share of maintenance capital expenditures on our equity investments.
 See the Financial condition section for a reconciliation to net cash provided by operations.